apache/incubator-spot/spot-ingest/README.md

                             cluster ("cluster")
       -g , --group-id       name of the consumer group to join for dynamic partition assignment
-      -m , --master         spark://host:port, mesos://host:port, yarn, or local
-      -n , --app-name       name of the Spark Job to display on the cluster web UI -r , --redirect-spark-logs
+      -l , --log-level      determine the level of the logger -m , --master         spark://host:port, mesos://host:port, yarn, or local -n , --app-name       name of the Spark Job to display on the cluster web UI -r , --redirect-spark-logs